tahmid-23/adventure-docs/source/minimessage/dynamic-replacements.rst

 To insert a list of components, you can use the list formatter.

-This tag resolver will join components together with a separator.
+This tag resolver will join components together.
+It will accept three arguments, all of which are optional but must be provided in order and with all preceding arguments present:
+1. The separator to use between components (defaults to no separator).
+1. The separator to use between the last two components (defaults to the first argument).
+1. The separator to use between the last two components if there are more than two components (defaults to the second argument).

 .. code:: java

   MiniMessage.miniMessage().deserialize("Let's play <moves:, >!", Formatter.joining(Component.text("rock"), Component.text("paper"), Component.text("scissors")));

-This will format your list of components by joining them together with your designated separator.
+This will format your list of components by joining them together the designated separator.
 In this case, it will be ``Let's play rock, paper, scissors!``.

 If you want to use a different separator between the last two components, you can add another argument for the last separator.